glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-1.md

     }
     File

-The `data_offset`, in bytes, determines where within the `DRS` database a file format of `SLP`, `wav`, or `binary` is placed.
+The `data_offset`, in bytes, determines where within the DRS database a file format of SLP, wav, or binary is placed.

-`SLP` files contain visual animations. `wav` files contain sounds and music. `binary` files contain scripts, or color palettes.
+SLP files contain visual animations. wav files contain sounds and music. binary files contain scripts, or color palettes.

-Both terrain and unit sprite / building animations are stored as `SLP` files within terrain.drs and graphics.drs, respectively.
+Both terrain and unit sprite / building animations are stored as SLP files within terrain.drs and graphics.drs, respectively.

-Static GUI bitmaps are also stored in `SLP` files, but within `interfac.drs`.
+Static GUI bitmaps are also stored in SLP files, but within `interfac.drs`.

-Nevertheless, given both a table index and file index, either an `SLP`, `wav`, or `binary` file may be loaded from disk.
+Nevertheless, given both a table index and file index, either an SLP, wav, or binary file may be loaded from disk.

 ## Loading an SLP File.

 `https://github.com/glouw/aoklite/blob/master/src/slp.c`

-`SLP` files are modelled as:
+SLP files are modelled as:

     typedef struct
     {